A Fatal Public Health Problem In Africa That Flies Under The Radar

 Even with that particular crisis under control, Africa as a continent continues to suffer from the world's highest per-capita rate of foodborne illnesses.
 A new report this month from the World Bank's Global Food Safety Partnership points to one reason why: Much of the funding for food safety efforts on the continent come from Western donors — and most of those efforts concentrate on safety standards for foods exported to other countries.

-"Trade is important for a lot of [African] economies," says Lystra Antoine, an agricultural economist who is one of the report's authors.
+"Trade is important for a lot of [African] economies," says Lystra Antoine, the CEO of the Global Food Safety Partnership and one of the report's authors.
 But, she says, "that has an unintended consequence."

 There hasn't been as much investment in safe food for the domestic consumer, she adds.
 "There needs to be much more attention on foodborne illness.
 The burden is unacceptably high."